Theft During House Showing: What Can We Do?

 Contact Your Real Estate Agent About the Theft

-The first thing to do is contact your agent and let him or her know what's happened.
+The first thing to do is contact your agent and explain what's happened.
 Your agent will be able to easily obtain a list of all other agents who have shown your home.
 Even if your agent does not have the names of the buyers, your agent can let all the other agents know that something has gone missing and ask them to inquire with their clients about the item.

-Hopefully a mom and dad will have noticed a new item in their child's collection and be able to return it to you.
-You might consider offering a small reward to encourage the agents to contact their clients about the missing shaker (as well as to encourage anyone who might not want to otherwise come forward).
+Perhaps a mom and dad will have noticed a new item in their child's collection and be able to return it to you.
+You might consider offering a small reward to encourage the agents to contact their clients about the missing shaker and encourage anyone who might not want to otherwise come forward.

 For High Value Items, Try a Homeowners' Insurance Claim

-You could make a claim on your homeowners' insurance or ask your agent to make a claim for loss on his or her policy.
-But your deductible might be higher than the item's value.
+You could make a claim on your homeowners' insurance or ask your agent to make a claim for loss on the company policy.
+But your deductible (the amount you must pay out of pocket before the coverage kicks in) might be higher than the item's value.
 Besides, the more insurance claims you make, the higher you might find your premiums going.

 Take Other Steps Against Theft While Your Home Is on the Market